mortenivar/Jed-modes/README.md

 # Jed-modes
-Some modes I have written for the Jed editor
+Some modes I have written for the Jed editor:

 sh - A Mode to Edit Shell Scripts